EQUALS Semi-Formal (SLD) Curriculum

 - My Art

 All of the above Semi-formal Curriculums are priced at £49.00 + VAT each for Members

 and £149.00 + VAT for non-members.

-My Literature, My Citizenship, My Forest School and My Physical Well-being will be available from autumn 2018.
+My Citizenship, My Forest School and My Physical Well-being will be available within the next 12-18 months.
 All will be priced at £49 + VAT each for members and £149 + VAT each for non-members

 EQUALS Members benefit from significant discounts on EQUALS publications.